When David Simon wanted to fly from Milwaukee to Fort Lauderdale, Fla., he assumed “low cost” airline Southwest would offer the lowest fare.

 “It’s a reason to hate when an airline says ‘bags fly free,’ says Simon, who is an occasional Southwest passenger and like other air travelers, automatically assumes a “low cost” carrier actually offers the lowest fares.

 His experience – which, by the way, is hardly unusual – raises an interesting question: Are our assumptions about airfares all wrong?

 Let’s get one misconception out of the way first.
 “Low cost” carriers were never really about fares; they were more about the airline’s own operating costs.
-Airlines started after deregulation were inevitably called “low cost” or “discount” because their expenses were lower than those of the “legacy” airlines that existed before deregulation.
+Airlines that emerged after deregulation were inevitably labeled as “low cost” or “discount” due to their lower expenses compared to the “legacy” airlines that existed before deregulation.

-Fares are set by expensive machines that predict supply and demand, but also by yield managers who factor in issues that an algorithm can’t, such as customer perception.
-And if an airline like Southwest is perceived to have a better fare, then it can often name its own ticket prices.
+Expensive machines that predict supply and demand, along with yield managers who consider factors beyond algorithmic capabilities, set fares.
+If an airline like Southwest is perceived to offer a better fare, it can often dictate its own ticket prices.

 It helps that pretty much the only place you can buy a Southwest Airlines ticket is through Southwest.com, which makes a side-by-side comparison with a competitor difficult.
 Some bargain-hunters wouldn’t even bother to shop around.

 Lissa Hoeprich did when she was looking for flights to Portland, Maine.
 Usually she finds a cheap fare on Southwest to Manchester, NH, and then rents a car.
 But she says she was shocked when she discovered she could fly directly to Portland and save $140 on US Airways.